cirrrr/backdoor-keyword-identification/README.md

     ```

 ## Usage
-    the following command first perfrom the backdoor attack and then run the Backdoor Keyword Identification (BKI) to mitigate backdoor attack
+    the following command first perfrom the backdoor attack and then run the
-    ```shell
+    Backdoor Keyword Identification (BKI) to mitigate backdoor attack

+    ```bash
     python main.py --trigger [trigger] --dataset [{imdb,dbpedia}] --target [target] --num [num] output_model_path
     # --trigger : the backdoor trigger sentence
     # --dataset : the dataset used in the training model {imdb, dbpedia}